microsoft/FluidFramework/docs/examples/sudoku-example.md

   }
 ```

-As you can see, the render method uses React to render the `SudokuView` React component, passing in the map of Sudoku
+As you can see, the render method uses React to render the `SudokuView` React component.
+We pass in the puzzle data
-cell data in the `puzzle` prop.
+which is a `SharedMap` distributed data structure that we will discuss more below.

 ### Creating Fluid distributed data structures